sockeqwe/website-old/_posts/2016-07-17-evolution-of-the-repository-pattern.md

 Whenever you are programming against an interface but you have to cast an interface to a concrete class, in 95% of the time you are doing something wrong!

-Martin Fowler et al. don't make a statement about Repository Pattern and changing concrete implementation (i.e. SQLite to Realm).
+Martin Fowler et al. didn't make a statement about Repository Pattern and changing concrete implementation (i.e. SQLite to Realm).
 Fowler et al, describe the repository pattern  as

  > adding this layer helps minimize duplicate query logic.